-The home appliance industry has a long history of transitioning to refrigerants to improve energy efficiency, cost-effectiveness, safety and reduce environmental impacts.
-The industry is currently exploring alternatives to hydrofluorocarbon (HFC) refrigerants in refrigerators and freezers, room air conditioners, portable air conditioners and dehumidifiers.
-HFC refrigerants have been judged by the U.S. Environmental Protection Agency to have a higher global warming potential (GWP) than some of the available alternatives.
+The home appliance industry has a long history of transitioning to refrigerants to improve energy efficiency, cost-effectiveness and safety, and reduce environmental impacts.
+The industry is currently transitioning away from very high-GWP (global warming potential) hydrofluorocarbon (HFC) refrigerants in refrigerators and freezers, room air conditioners, portable air conditioners and dehumidifiers.

 Home appliance manufacturers have committed to transitioning out of the use of very high-GWP refrigerants and foam blowing agents in household refrigerators and freezers.
 The industry is committed to reducing its environmental footprint, and this transition is an achievable goal.
 In the U.S., California enacted a law that recognizes the unique challenges of transitioning out of HFCs for refrigerators and freezers, and provided some additional time to do this safely and cost effectively.
 It is important that there are not differing requirements in other states so consumers and the environment benefit from a national solution.
 In addition, Environment and Climate Change Canada (ECCC) has issued regulations that will prohibit the use of HFC with global warming potential as a blowing agent or refrigerant in household refrigerators starting Jan.
 1, 2021 and Jan.
 1, 2025, respectively .

 The transition will affect the servicing of cold appliances.
 AHAM has published “Safe Servicing of Cold Appliances: Recommended Practices” as guidance for the providers of service and maintenance on appliances that may contain newer refrigerants.
 The guidance is available in both English and French.